unfoldingWord-dev/Resource-Container/docs/linking.rst

     [Link Title](https://example.com)

 In markdown we support an additional link form that provides a link without a title.
-The title in these cases would be automatically generated from the context:
+The title in these cases will be automatically generated from the context:

 .. code-block:: markdown